SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 multiple modes into a single experiment.
 Each slice could be an experiment on its own, and averaged products are produced from each slice individually.
 Slices can be used to create separate frequency channels, separate pulse sequences, separate beam scanning order, etc. that can run simultaneously.
-Slices can be interfaced in four different ways.
+Slices can be interfaced in four different ways (see below).

 The following parameters are unique to a slice: